This program is available for 2021

 You’ll be taught by experienced researchers who have extensive connections in the field of TESOL, including publishers and governmental organisations such as the British Council.
 You’ll have a chance to network with a range of other key players in the field who are invited to deliver workshops and seminars in our ELTR (English Language Teaching and Research) event series.

-You’ll be assessed by combination of coursework, including written assignments and presentations.
+You’ll be assessed by a combination of coursework, including written assignments and presentations.

 The University of Stirling has also developed close working partnerships with universities around the world to make finding a placement as seamless as possible and give you tailored teaching and learning opportunities.
 If you meet the eligibility criteria, you can apply for a placement with: